Scientific Name

 Watering: From spring through fall, water thoroughly and wait for the soil to dry out before watering again.
 In winter, water your plant just enough to keep it from shriveling.
 Avoid wetting the leaves, stems, and flowers when watering.

 Fertilizing: Feed with a balanced organic fertilizer in spring.
-As long as the plant is divided annually and provided with fresh soil, feeding is unnecessary.
+Feeding is unnecessary as long as the plant is divided annually and provided with fresh soil.

 Repotting: Repot your plant when it outgrows its current pot by moving it out to a larger container to hold the plant better.
 Spring is the best time to repot S. 'Pat's Pink'.
 Make sure the soil is dry before you begin repotting.